Daily Show's Trevor Noah has a clever Black Panther cameo

-Black Panther fans who paid close attention to the end credits of the blockbuster Marvel movie have uncovered an interesting bit of trivia.
+For Black Panther fans who didn't scrutinize the end credits, here's a bit of trivia.

-The South African-born comedian and Daily Show host Trevor Noah has an interesting cameo in Black Panther.
+South African-born comedian and The Daily Show host Trevor Noah has a cameo in the blockbuster Marvel movie.

-A Reddit user posted on Tuesday that Noah shows up in the end credits of the movie as the voice of the character Griot.
+A Reddit user posted on Tuesday that Noah shows up in the credits as the voice of the character Griot, according to Vanity Fair.

-Griot is the artificial intelligence system designed by Shuri for the virtual plane that guides the character Everett K. Ross (Martin Freeman) during the battle scene in the film, according to reports from Vanity Fair on Tuesday.
+Griot is the artificial intelligence system designed by Shuri for the virtual plane that guidescharacter Everett K. Ross (Martin Freeman) during an epic battle scene in the film.

-Back in February on a behind-the-scenes segment during The Daily Show on Comedy Central, host Noah praised Blank Panther for being "an amazing Marvel film" and revealed that the film had a more personal connection for him.
+Back in February on a behind-the-scenes segment, Noah praised Black Panther as an "amazing Marvel film" and revealed that the film had a personal connection for him.

 Black Panther is now available on Blu-Ray and Digital HD.